• Skip to primary navigation

 Canned ingredients for chili relleno casserole stacked on a counter.

-Four cans of ingredients, that's all you need from the pantry to make delicious chili relleno casserole.
+Four cans of ingredients, that's all you need from the pantry to make a delicious chili relleno casserole.

 Whisk the Liquid Ingredients